HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/itembuckets.markdown

 ---

 # Item Buckets in Avtor
-Avtor is designed to make working with content in Item Buckets as easy as other types of content.
-Avtor has a simple search mechanism for locating items in the bucket and when items are found, they are added to the content tree and editable fields are provided for the user.
+Avtor is designed to make working with content in Item Buckets as easy as other types of Sitecore content.
+Avtor has a simple search mechanism for locating items in the bucket and when items are found, they are added to the content tree like any other content.

 ## Finding items in an Item Bucket
 When working with items in an Item Bucket, the user is presented with a search box when the item bucket is opened.